sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 Sigma uses teams to organize and manage users in groups.

-You can use Sigma to manage user group membership or through your organizations Identity Provider (IdP).
+You can use Sigma to manage user group membership or leverage your organizations Identity Provider (IdP).

 Teams can be `Public` or `Private`.